 Deep Dive: To go a little deeper, Haigh Scuba Diving Quarry offers instruction, equipment rentals and tank-fills to explore the county’s spring-fed quarry lakes.
 Meet large schools of freshwater fish and explore a wrecked cabin cruiser and several other underwater high—or low—points.

-On Two Legs: There’s nothing like a walking pace for getting the lay of the land, and Kankakee River State Park, Kankakee Valley Forest Preserve, Perry Farm Park and Kankakee Sands Preserve offer miles of trails alive with songbirds and the rustle of woodland creatures bustling in the underbrush.
+On Two Legs: There’s nothing like a walking pace for getting the lay of the land, and Kankakee River State Park, Kankakee Valley Forest Preserve, Perry Farm Park and Kankakee Sands Ecoregion offer miles of trails alive with songbirds and the rustle of woodland creatures bustling in the underbrush.

 Art in a Glass: Palate pleasing concoctions are a Kankakee County specialty.
-Flight 102 Wine Bar offers great wines from around the world and a selection of creative plates; Off the Vine Winery tantalizes with wines, brews, and a selection of meats and cheeses; and Grapes & Hops explores an ever-evolving selection of boutique-quality wines and brews from around the state of Illinois.
+Flight 102 offers great wines from around the world and a selection of creative plates; Off the Vine Winery tantalizes with wines, brews, and a selection of meats and cheeses; and Grapes & Hops explores an ever-evolving selection of boutique-quality wines and brews from around the state of Illinois.